The Seven, July 5, 2024

 At 5.4%, year-over-year wage growth was still too strong for the Bank’s comfort, but other wage data are less bullish and the rise in unemployment should cool wage growth going forward.

-Whether or not today’s job numbers will be enough to lead the Bank of Canada to make its next interest rate cut on July 24 (the next scheduled decision date) or wait until later the year is still anyone’s guess, but it does increase the odds of a cut in July.
+Whether or not today’s job numbers will be enough to lead the Bank of Canada to make its next interest rate cut on July 24 (the next scheduled decision date) or wait until later in the year is still anyone’s guess, but it does increase the odds of a cut in July.

 *All data in this section have been seasonally adjusted.